EVERHAVEN - PHOENIX LABS

 CHARACTER CUSTOMIZATION

-The design goal for this feature changed multiple times and shortly after this was designed it was redesigned from being accessible at all times to being only accessible on the first time login and then again at a wardrobe or mirror object interaction.
+The design for this feature changed multiple times and shortly after it was redesigned from being accessible at ALL times to being only accessible on the first time login and then again at a customization POI interaction.

 INVENTORY